MrStudentGuy/CodeCube/readme.md

 - **Commands**: The language operates on verbs followed by parameters, terminated by a semicolon (`;`).
 Each line is executed with a 0.3-second interval.

 - **Execution Order**: Code is executed from top to bottom, ensuring that no asynchronous actions can take place.

+- **Code Comments**: Lines starting with two forward slashes ('//') are ignored by the parser, allowing for code comments.

 #### Example